Coder-RD/Java_Challenge/README.md

 - 📦 Understand `PriorityQueue`.
 - ⚖️ Implement custom priority rules using `Comparator`.
 - 🔢 Perform multi-level object comparison.
+- 🗃️ Understand the Java `Deque` data structure.
+- ↔️ Perform insertion and removal operations from both ends of a deque.
 - 🚀 Build consistency through the #100DaysOfCode challenge.
 - 🎯 Prepare for technical interviews.
 - 💼 Build a strong programming portfolio.